Phate6660/icelandic/icelandic.md

-# A Thing of Tables and Stuff for Icelandic

 This is Phate6660's personal notes for learning Icelandic.<br>

 ## Typing Special Characters

+### Linux
 First you need to set up the compose key on Xorg.<br>
-I'll leave you to do that on your own, it's out of the scope of this.
+I'll leave you to do that on your own, it's out of the scope of this as<br>
+depending on what DE/WM you're using, there are various different ways to enable it.

+### Windows
+I came across [wincompose](https://github.com/SamHocevar/wincompose) while making my own AHK script.<br>
+Once I found it, honestly I fell in love with it.
+The rest of this document will assume you're using it.

+### Sequences
 **The compose key needs to be pressed before all shortcuts.**<br>
 However a nice thing is that the key has a rollover effect.<br>
 Meaning that it doesn't need to stay pressed down, you can press the keys in order one-by-one.

-Here are the combos:

 | Shortcut | Character |
 |----------|-----------|